Preparing a property in an effective way prior to making it available to rent can help landlords to secure a quality tenant and a great rental return.

 Built-in wardrobes in bedrooms add value and, with a fresh lick of paint, can be made to look as good as new at any time.
 It can also save you having to buy and replace standalone wardrobes in furnished properties.

 Paving a small garden is a good way to ensure it is easier to maintain.
 It also means you don’t need to maintain it during void periods or have the cost of providing equipment such as a lawn mower.
 It’s more convenient for your tenants too.

-For more information on making the most of your property on the rental market, speak to your local Leaders branch.
+For more information on making the most of your property on the rental market, book a rental valuation and speak to a local expert.